jaemk/cached/CONTRIBUTING.md

 ## Making Changes

-- After making changes, be sure to run the tests (see below)!
+- After making changes, be sure to run the tests (see below) and run `cargo fmt`!
 - Add an entry to the CHANGELOG
 - This crate makes use of [`cargo-readme`](https://github.com/livioribeiro/cargo-readme) (`cargo install cargo-readme`) to generate the `README.md` from the crate level documentation in `src/lib.rs`.